AI Strategy

 Your first automation should be high-frequency, low-complexity, and completely reversible.
 Success builds confidence.
 Failure builds skepticism that takes months to overcome.
 I've learned this lesson across dozens of North Shore implementations.

-A Lake Forest family office wanted to start with automated investment research reports — pulling market data, analyzing trends, generating 12-page summaries for quarterly reviews.
+Say a family office wants to start with automated investment research reports: pulling market data, analyzing trends, generating long summaries for quarterly reviews.
 High impact.
 High visibility.
 High complexity.
 Six different data sources, complex formatting requirements, regulatory compliance considerations.

-We built the expense automation using Claude for receipt parsing and Make for system integration.
+An expense automation like this uses Claude for receipt parsing and a tool like Make for system integration.
 The AI reads receipt photos, extracts vendor, amount, date, and category, then routes the data to the appropriate systems.
-The office manager now handles expense tracking in 15 minutes per day instead of 90.
+What used to take most of an hour each day collapses to a few minutes.

-More importantly, the family office team learned how AI automation actually works.
-They saw the edge cases where AI needed human review.
-They understood the difference between automation and replacement.
-By the time we tackled investment research six months later, they were sophisticated AI users who could spot potential issues early.
+More importantly, a project like this teaches the team how AI automation actually works.
+They see the edge cases where AI needs human review.
+They understand the difference between automation and replacement.
+By the time the firm tackles something like investment research, the staff are sophisticated AI users who can spot potential issues early.

 "Start with the smallest possible experiment that will teach you something important about your customer."

 Document processing is almost always a winning first automation.
-A North Shore insurance agency I worked with was spending 35 minutes per claim manually extracting data from PDF forms and entering it into their management system.
-We automated this using Claude's document analysis capabilities.
-The AI now processes claims in under 3 minutes with 99.1% accuracy.
+Plenty of North Shore insurance agencies still spend half an hour per claim manually extracting data from PDF forms and keying it into their management system.
+Claude's document analysis can cut that to a few minutes per claim with high accuracy, with anything ambiguous flagged for a human.

 Email processing is another safe bet.
-Client inquiries that require routing to the right department, scheduling, or status updates can often be handled completely by AI.
-A Wilmette CPA firm receives 40-60 client emails per day asking about tax return status, payment schedules, or document requirements.
-Their receptionist was spending 2 hours daily on email triage and responses.
+Client inquiries that require routing to the right department, scheduling, or status updates can often be handled by AI.
+A busy CPA firm might field dozens of client emails per day asking about tax return status, payment schedules, or document requirements, with a receptionist spending hours on triage and responses.

-We built an email automation that classifies incoming messages, extracts relevant information, and either routes complex queries to the appropriate advisor or sends immediate responses for routine questions.
-Client response time improved from 4 hours to 15 minutes.
-The receptionist now focuses on phone calls and in-person meetings.
+An email automation can classify incoming messages, extract relevant information, and either route complex queries to the appropriate advisor or send immediate responses for routine questions.
+Response times drop from hours to minutes, and the receptionist gets to focus on phone calls and in-person meetings.

 The 4-Week Build-Test-Deploy Cycle